Skip to main content

 Choose The Primary Repository

 Profiles can expose one or more repositories or workspaces.
 Use the Primary repository selector to choose the working directory for the current turn.
-The primary repository sets where new agent threads, the Codex TUI, terminals, repository status checks, and code diffs run.
+The primary repository sets where new agent threads, the runtime TUI, terminals, repository status checks, and code diffs run.
 Set it to the repository where the agent should do the work.
 This matters because repo-local instructions and skills are discovered from the working directory.
 Choosing the wrong repository can start the agent without the project-specific guidance it needs.
 If a session does not have a repository, repository-dependent controls show an unavailable state instead of guessing which directory to use.

 Chat And TUI